bigpipe/temper/README.md

 - jade, automatically discovered by using the `.jade` extension.
 - ejs, automatically discovered by using the `.ejs` extension.
-- hogan.js, automatically discovered by using the `mustache` extension.
+- hogan.js, automatically discovered by using the `.mustache` extension.
-- mustache, automatically discovered by using the `mustache` extension.
+- mustache, automatically discovered by using the `.mustache` extension.
-- handlebars, automatically discovered by using the `mustache` extension.
+- handlebars, automatically discovered by using the `.mustache` extension.

 As you can see from the list above, we support multiple version engines for the `mustache` extension.
 You can supply your preference through the API.
 If no